MarkusG/Kratos/README.md

 # Kratos #
-Kratos is a bot built for ultimate customizeability and control.
+Kratos is a bot built for ultimate customizability and control.
 Join the development and support Discord guild [here](https://discord.gg/VZHYnhY).

 Kratos is currently in beta (if you even want to go **that** far).
 Everything is subject to change.
 # Platform #